Friends Provident: A Life Office once again

 The company; now known as Friends' Provident Life, was once again a life-only mutual company.
 Despite the problems of Century, it been expanding.
 In 1957 it had entered the life market in Canada by buying 90 per cent of Fidelity Life Assurance of Regina, Saskatchewan and in 1960 it opened a life branch in Australia.
 By the 1970s it had been agreed that the life business and the general business of Century should not be operated out of the same office and a separate branch structure was established for the life office.
-The sale of Century was followed by Friends' Provident Life Office Act 1975 (c. xiv) to update the rules, ending the requirement that a majority of the directors had to be Quakers.
-The new rules allowed for at least five out of a Board of ten to twenty directors to be Quakers.
+The sale of Century was followed by the passing of the Friends' Provident Life Office Act 1975 (c. xiv) to update the rules, ending the requirement that a majority of the directors had to be Quakers.
+The new rules allowed for at least five out of a board of ten to twenty directors to be Quakers.
 That year also saw Phoenix sell its Australian life business to Friends' Provident.
 By 1981, a league table of British life offices listed Friends' Provident as fifteenth by assets.

 In 1986 Friends merged with UK Provident.
 In 1992 it became a foundation partner in the Eureko Alliance in association with AVCB (The Netherlands), Topdanmark (Denmark) and Wasa (Sweden).
 As part of this alliance, Friends Provident passed all of its then non UK subsidiaries (primarily in Australia, Canada and Ireland) into Eureko.
 The Irish entity continued on the Friend's Provident brand for a number of years until ultimately renaming as Friends' First in 1998.

 In 1993 it acquired the UK operations of National Mutual of Australia and in 1998 it acquired London & Manchester Assurance.

 In November 1997, Friends Provident announced that it would merge its asset management business with Ivory and Sime, in a deal worth £132 million, thereby creating Friends Ivory & Sime.
 Following the transaction, Friends Provident owned 67% of the combined entity.